sandeepkumaar/trello-mimic/readme.md

 ### edit card option

+TODO: change the fields editable with a update button

-add title description to card
+## add title description to card

+## Add basic css.  to feel the app
+includes some cleanup

+## focus on card delete and update

+## card with comments as pop-up
 add support for comments

-add css
+maintain them in individual card

+## change folder structure

+manage list with id, list state

 Bring redux